 For a further comparison on these two cards, see this post.

 While I don’t think there’s a single “best” credit card out there, there’s definitely logic regarding the order in which you should apply for cards.
 Chase is generally the most restrictive in approving people for new cards, so you’ll want to have the Chase Sapphire Preferred® Card be among the first cards you apply for.
 Or the Chase Sapphire Reserve® Card.
 Or both.

 Getting approved for Amex and Citi cards later on should be no issue, even if you’ve applied for a few Chase cards.
-And there are some Chase cards that are pretty easy to be approved for even if you’ve opened more than five new card accounts in the past 24 months, like the IHG® Rewards Club Select Credit Card.
+And there are some Chase cards that are pretty easy to be approved for even if you’ve opened more than five new card accounts in the past 24 months, like the IHG® Rewards Club Premier Credit Card.

 Non-Affiliate Product Disclaimer: The information for the AmEx Everyday Preferred has been collected independently by One Mile At A Time.
 The card details on this page have not been reviewed or provided by the card issuer.